 As a culture we are learning to appreciate that the opportunity costs that accompany choosing a value are enormous.
 Choose to value consumer goods, for example, and a whole collection of alternative values goes by the wayside.
 Equally, choose to value a thriving and healthy biosphere and a different set of alternative values are going to be left unexplored.
 See how values pull us, tug on us, tempting us to offer them our loyalty?

 It is difficult to remember in the arena of values that our rational, logical arguments will only carry us so far.
-A sort of pseudo-rationalism is put to work justifying positions with warring rhetoric and symbolisms.
-The environmental movement has been trying to present the facts of the ecological crisis in the mistaken conviction that a clear presentation would lead people to change their choice of values.
+A sort of pseudo-rationalism is put to work justifying positions with warring rhetoric and symbolism.
+The environmental movement has been trying to present the facts of the ecological crisis in the mistaken conviction that a clear presentation of those alone would lead people to change their choice of values.
 Revolutionaries from across the political spectrum have made the same short-sighted mistake; they believed a rational presentation of a better way would lead the people to adopt it forthwith.
-As we have learned dearly, the totalitarian persuasions are not far behind.
+As we have learned dearly, the totalitarian persuasions are never far behind the true believers that fail the humility test.
 So what of environmentalism?
 Is there a green jack-boot in its future?
 Perhaps.
 As the wheels continue to fall off the bus of fossil fueled industrial civilization much will depend on the values we choose.